 Life isn’t about finding yourself.
 Life is about creating yourself. -George Bernard Shaw

 I strive to approach life with kindness, authenticity, integrity, and optimism.
 I enjoy continually learning and generally approaching life as an ongoing journey in personal and professional development.
 One of my primary passions is studying health and nutrition .
 I received my national certification from the Institute for Integrative Nutrition (IIN) in 2010.
-I also enjoy pursuing knowledge in areas including psychology, organization/productivity, self-improvement, and leadership.
+I enjoy pursuing knowledge in areas such as psychology, productivity/organization, and self-improvement, in general.
 I am a devotee of the principles taught by David Allen, “Getting Things Done” or better known by fellow enthusiasts as GTD.
-I’ve read each of David Allen’s books and have even been fortunate enough to attend one of his inspiring seminars in San Francisco.
+I’ve read each of David Allen’s books and was also fortunate to attend one of his inspiring seminars in San Francisco.
 I also try to incorporate technology to optimize my efficiency and organization (both personally and professionally).
 A few productivity applications that I highly recommend are Evernote, Wunderlist, and Things.
-Of late, I have become an avid listener of audiobooks.
+I am an avid listener of audiobooks, and I highly recommend Audible.com.
 Some of my other interests are running , hiking, yoga, skiing , knitting (learning!), healthy cooking, traveling, spending time with my wonderful family , and other adventures with my husband and our golden retriever puppy .